syncfusion-content/ej2-angular-docs/ej2-angular/heatmap-chart/getting-started.md

 {% previewsample "page.domainurl/samples/heatmap/getting-started/tooltip-cs1" %}

-> You can refer to our [Angular Heatmap Chart]( https://www.syncfusion.com/angular-ui-components/angular-heatmap-chart)  feature tour page for its groundbreaking feature representations.
-You can also explore our [Angular Heatmap Chart example](https://ej2.syncfusion.com/angular/demos/#/material/heatmap-chart/default) that shows how to render the Heatmap Chart in Angular.
+N> You can refer to our [Angular HeatMap Chart]( https://www.syncfusion.com/angular-components/angular-heatmap-chart) feature tour page for its groundbreaking feature representations.
+You can also explore our [Angular HeatMap Chart example](https://ej2.syncfusion.com/angular/demos/#/bootstrap5/heatmap-chart/default) that shows you how to render the HeatMap Chart in Angular.